Clearwater, Florida, Is the Gulf Coast's Can't-Miss Beach Town

 From food and music festivals to nightly sunset celebrations, there's always something going on in Clearwater.
 Here are a few of the area's top annual events.

-Happening each year in the springtime, the Pier 60 Sugar Sand Festival is a 10-day celebration that pays homage to the sugary sands of Clearwater Beach.
+Happening each year in the springtime, the Pier 60 Sugar Sand Festival is a two-week celebration that pays homage to the sugary sands of Clearwater Beach.
 Under massive white tents on the beach, artists craft the most incredible sandcastles and works of art for the Sugar Sand Walk Exhibit.
-There’s also live entertainment, sand sculpting classes and competitions, and plenty of free activities for the kids.
-Admission to the Sugar Sand Walk exhibit is $10 for adults and $6 for kids.
+There's also live entertainment, sand sculpting classes and competitions, and plenty of free activities for the kids.
+Admission to the Sugar Sand Walk exhibit is $12, while children three years old and under are free.

 Thousands of spectators head to the waterfront every fall for a glimpse of powerful boats that can reach speeds of up to 100 mph.
 The Bright House Clearwater SuperBoat National Championship & Seafood Festival is perfect for adrenaline junkies and seafood lovers alike.
 Local hotels and restaurants host special events and watch parties for the speedboat competition.
-Or board the StarLite Majesty Dining yacht for a five-hour VIP experience and the opportunity to see the boats up close and on the water.
-The SuperBoat Races Spectator Cruise starts at $77 for adults and $42 for kids.
+Or, board the StarLite Majesty Dining yacht for a six-hour VIP experience and the opportunity to see the boats up close and on the water.
+The cruise starts at $95 for adults and $60 for kids.

 Whether you're a beach bum, tropical cocktail connoisseur or mini pirate in training, Clearwater Beach is the perfect place for those who love long warm days in the sunshine.